FAQ

 With meal preparation, who provides the food, you or me?

-You.
-Again, we can help with shopping if you’d like us to.
+We prepare your food.
+We can help with meal planning and shopping if you’d like us to.

 If a caregiver has prepared a meal for me, does the caregiver have to eat with me?